heptarch/heptarch.github.io/drafts/rbl2.md

 leadership, which I'll get to below.

 This approach is driven by a few different considerations.
-First of all, that a concentric separation of concerns worked for Bell; second, that a core radiating teams imparts a natural structure and hierarchy to research management; finally, that it makes interdisciplinary critical mass, animated by collaborative synergy, the foundation of the group's efforts.
-Once again, it worked for Bell.
+First of all, a core flanked by specialized research teams provides a natural structure for hiring and collaborative management; second, it makes interdisciplinary critical mass the foundation of

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>